joey-qytyku/OS-90-i386/docs/README.md

 Q: Can you make a custom version of OS/90?
 A: Yes!
 Email me and I can make a special version.

+Q: Why did you make this?

+A: I thought it would be easier to make it for older computers, since portability is not a concern anymore and low-level optimization (which I like to do) is easier.
+I also found myself facinated with old machines and thought it would be fun to do.
+OS/90 turned out to be more difficult than I expected because of my choice of target platform.

+I have gone to far and feel proud of what I have been able to do.
+I want to see how this story ends.

 ## Pipe Dreams